 Forward mailbox vs. individual mailboxes

-Organizations that have to monitor a large number of mailboxes should consider using a forward mailbox to reduce the administrative effort.
+If you administer an organization that has to monitor a large number of mailboxes, you should consider using a forward mailbox to reduce the administrative effort.
 Monitoring many mailboxes can sometimes require maintaining access credentials in many incoming configuration profiles.
-For more information, see Access credentials.

 By using a forward mailbox, you shift the administrative effort to the task of deploying a server-side forwarding rule to each user mailbox.
-The forwarding rule forwards all incoming e-mail messages as attachments to the centralized forward mailbox.
-For Exchange Server only, you can use the Rule Deployment Wizard (installed with the E-mail Router) to deploy the forwarding rules.
-This can significantly reduce administration and maintenance requirements because the Rule Deployment Wizard can deploy the forwarding rule to multiple Microsoft Dynamics CRM users at the same time.
+The forwarding rule forwards all incoming email messages as attachments to the centralized forward mailbox.
+For Microsoft Exchange Server only, you can use the Rule Deployment Wizard (installed with the Microsoft Dynamics CRM Email Router) to deploy forwarding rules.
+This can significantly reduce administration and maintenance requirements because the Rule Deployment Wizard can deploy forwarding rules to multiple Microsoft Dynamics 365 users at the same time.

-To use a forward mailbox with a Microsoft Dynamics CRM deployment that interfaces with a POP3-compliant e-mail system, the e-mail system must be able to forward e-mail messages as attachments.
-Also, for POP3 e-mail servers, you cannot use the Rule Deployment Wizard.
-Instead, you must create the rules manually.
-For instructions, see Create the rule manually.
+To use a forward mailbox with a Microsoft Dynamics 365 deployment that interfaces with a POP3-compliant email system, the email system must be able to forward email messages as attachments.

-You can configure users and queues in different ways within the same Microsoft Dynamics CRM deployment.
-For example, you may want to configure some user or queue mailboxes to be monitored directly on one e-mail server, and configure others to use a forward mailbox on a different e-mail server.
+You can configure users and queues in different ways within the same Microsoft Dynamics 365 deployment.
+For example, you may want to configure some user or queue mailboxes to be monitored directly on one email server, and configure others to use a forward mailbox on a different email server.

 Monitor a forward mailbox

 When you use forward mailbox monitoring, incoming email messages are processed by Microsoft Exchange Server or the POP3 server and Microsoft Dynamics 365 in the following sequence: